 Impacted Wisdom Teeth in Hiawatha, IA

 If you or your child have been recommended for wisdom teeth removal or are suffering symptoms of impaction, we encourage you to contact Dental Implant & Oral Surgery Specialists of Iowa.
 Drs.
-Morgan and Morio are trusted and experienced oral and maxillofacial surgeons and highly trained in extracting wisdom teeth.
+Morgan, Morio, and Morio are trusted and experienced oral and maxillofacial surgeons and highly trained in extracting wisdom teeth.
 Please call our practice to schedule an initial consultation to plan the treatment process for you or your child’s surgery.
 We look forward to caring for you and your loved ones.